 | Phi-4 Mini Q4_K_M | ~4.0 GB | 38–48 tok/s | Fast chat |

-One community member running the base M4 Mac Mini noted: "16GB is enough RAM to keep Qwen2.5 and Llama 3.2 loaded at the same time" — useful for switching between models without reload delays.
+One community member running the base M4 Mac Mini noted: "16GB is enough RAM to keep Qwen2.5 and Llama 3.2 loaded at the same time" — and the same holds for today's small pairs, like a 4B coder plus a 9B generalist, switching without reload delays.

 The Top Picks

-If you need the best possible quality from a 16GB machine and are willing to close other apps, Qwen2.5 14B at Q4_K_M (~9.5GB) delivers.
+If you want the strongest output a 16GB machine can produce and are willing to close other apps, Qwen3 14B at Q4_K_M (~9.5GB) delivers.
 At 10–14 tok/s it is slow for interactive chat — but fast enough for deliberate, high-quality work.

 This only makes sense on the Mac Mini, not a laptop.
 On a laptop, thermal throttling would push speed below 8 tok/s after a long session.
 The Mini holds steady.